cloud-gov/cg-site/_docs/orgs-spaces/limits.md

 Developers in this org **could not**:

-- Deploy a new application with more 1 GB of memory
+- Deploy a new application with greater than or equal to 1 GB of memory per instance, since that operation would [exceed the minimum amount of memory required for staging applications](#memory-overhead-for-staging-applications) and the total memory in the quota
-- Add any application instances for their running applications
+- Add any application instances for their applications

 Developers in this org **could**:

 - Launch new [tasks](https://docs.cloudfoundry.org/devguide/using-tasks.html#run-tasks) using up to 1 GB of total memory.
-Launching tasks on existing applications does not require staging those applications, thus the [memory overhead for application staging is not necessary](#memory-overhead-for-staging-applications).
+Launching tasks on existing applications does not require staging those applications, thus the memory overhead for application staging is not necessary.
-- Deploy application(s) using less than or equal to 1 GB of memory for the total number of instances, for example:
+- Deploy application(s) using less than or equal to 1 GB of memory per instance without exceeding the remaining 1 GB of the memory quota, such as:
-  - 1 application instance using 1 GB of memory or less
+  - 1 application instances each using 1 GB of memory
+    - The initial deployment of this application would succeed, but subsequent re-pushes or restaging would fail since there would no longer be sufficient memory overhead to stage the application
-  - 2 application instances each using 512 MB of memory or less
+  - 2 application instances each using 512 MB of memory
-  - 4 application instances each using 256 MB of memory or less
+  - 4 application instances each using 256 MB of memory

 ## Updating a quota